 What to Look for in a Portable Grill

-Portable means different things to different manufacturers.
+Portable means different things to different manufacturers, so consider that when you're shopping.
 Some assume you have a truck or car you can toss the grill in, but maybe you just want something you can roll down to the beach for dinner.
-The first thing I look at when I’m choosing a portable grill is the size and weight of a grill.
-Almost all portable grills have smaller cooking areas, but if you need to feed more than a couple of people, you should look for something with more than 150 square inches of space.
+The first things to look at when choosing a portable grill are the size and weight.
+Almost all portable grills have smaller cooking areas, and that's to be expected.
+However, if you need to feed more than a couple of people, you should look for something over 150 square inches of cooking space.

 Ease of Cleaning

-If a grill is just posted up in your backyard, cleaning it might be a once-a-season ordeal, but if you are carrying a grill or putting it in your car, you want it to be reasonably clean.
-Be sure to check for easily removable grates that clean easily and a lid that locks down so it doesn’t open on you during transport.
+If a grill is just set up in your backyard, cleaning it might be a once-a-season ordeal, but if you are carrying a grill or putting it in your car, you want it to be reasonably clean so it doesn't make everything else a mess.
+Be sure to check for grates that can be removed and easily cleaned.
+It's also helpful if the grill has a lid that locks down so it doesn’t open up on you during transport.

-Check what the grates of the grill are made out of.
-Cheaper models cut corners and use thinner steel and it results in uneven cooking.
+Check the materials the grill grates are made out of.
+Cheaper models cut corners and use thinner steel, which can result in uneven cooking and faster wear and tear.
 Cast iron or heavy-gauge steel grates are best.
 You should also make sure the exterior stays relatively cool to the touch or cools down quickly.
-It matters for safety, but also there's nothing like needing to pack up quickly, but you can't because the grill is too hot to move.
+It matters for safety, but there's nothing more frustrating than needing to pack up quickly (like if it starts to rain), but you can't because the grill is too hot to move.